freelawproject/eyecite/README.rst

-Once these `Citation` objects are obtained, you can find them in the original text by calling their `as_regex()` methods, which return a bespoke regex representation for each extracted citation.
+Once these :code:`Citation` objects are obtained, you can find them in the original text by calling their :code:`as_regex()` methods, which return a bespoke regex representation for each extracted citation.

 ::